Androz2091/discord-giveaways/README.md

 });
 ```

 When you use the delete function, the giveaway data and the message of the giveaway are deleted.
-You cannot restore a giveaway once you have deleted it.
+You cannot restore a giveaway once you have deleted it!

 ## 🇫🇷 Translation

-You can also pass a `messages` parameter for `start()` function, if you want to translate the bot text :
+You can also pass a `messages` parameter for `start()` function, if you want to translate the bot text:

 -   **options.messages.giveaway**: the message that will be displayed above the embeds.
 -   **options.messages.giveawayEnded**: the message that will be displayed above the embeds when the giveaway is ended.